-- 1. Download the update file using this link and copy it to the root directly on an SD card.
-Make sure the file is named scout.adx.
-You can use the same SD card to update multiple Scouts. - 2.
-Insert the SD card and fresh batteries into your Anabat Scout then power it on.
+1. Insert the SD card and fresh batteries into your Anabat Scout then power it on.
 After a short time a message will appear: Firmware update 1.0 available.
 Would you like to update now?
 Press the Yes key (right soft key) to start the update.
 Do not remove the batteries or power off the detector while the update is being installed.
 Two squares will scroll across the display while the update is being installed and then the detector will restart.